 The Medical Weight Management Clinic at WVU Medicine is a non-surgical approach to weight loss that is directed by a physician and addresses food, movement, and behavioral changes.
 The program is open to adults of all fitness levels and various states of health.
 Call us at 304-598-4890 to register for a free, no obligation orientation session.

 Finding Wellness is a new, free program for people who are ready to make healthy lifestyle changes to improve their personal health.
-This eight-week program is open to anyone in the community and meets from 4 – 6 pm. on Tuesdays at WVU Medicine University Town Centre.
+This eight-week program is open to anyone in the community and meets from 4:30 – 6:30 pm on Tuesdays (in-person and virtual) and 11 am – 1 pm on Thursdays (virtual) at WVU Medicine University Town Centre.

 Diabetes Education Center